lnishan/awesome-competitive-programming/README.md

 The book is written in more readable text.
 Some find it comprehensive than other books.
 You can also find some good resources (including the author's own video lectures) on its [official website](http://www.algorist.com).
 - [Algorithms](http://www.amazon.com/Algorithms-4th-Robert-Sedgewick/dp/032157351X), by Robert Sedgewick and Kevin Wayne
 This book is neatly categorized, coupled with elaborate explanations and fantastic illustrations.

+#### Books for Mathematics
+- [Discrete Mathematics and Its Applications](http://www.amazon.com/Discrete-Mathematics-Applications-Kenneth-Rosen/dp/0072899050), by Kenneth H. Rosen
+Discrete Mathematics is closely relevant to competitive programming.
+This book provides comprehensive materials on a wide range of topics including: Logics and Proofs, Sets, Functions, Sequences, Matrices, Number Theory, Recursion, Counting, Probablity, Graphs, Trees and Boolean Alegra to name but a few.

 ### Sites to Practice
 Good online judges / contest platforms to practice.